ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2019-06-01"
   date_end = "2019-08-01"
   description = """
-  I was tasked with the preparation of an instance of [Coral Dev Board](https://coral.withgoogle.com/docs/dev-board/get-started/) for running a set of object classification and detection models in an offline setting.
-The board would receive its inputs via camera and display the results on a monitor.
-This internship helped me better understand the practical sides of machine learning.
+  My task was to set up a real-time object detection pipeline on an instance of [Coral Dev Board](https://coral.ai/products/dev-board/), which is a piece of hardware specialized for prototyping on-device machine learning products.
+The input and output were both handled as video streams and were received and dispalyed on external devices.
+This internship helped me better understand the practical aspects of machine learning that happen in real-world settings.
   """